 Last year, W&C completed a video inspection of our 16 miles of sewer pipe.
-W&C identified three locations with serious problems needing of repair.
-Last winter the WLSD fixed one of these locations at the north end of the lake on West Hyerdale and plans to execute the necessary repairs on the other two this summer on Wellesford Drive near the southern intersection with Sherbrook Drive and on Brynmoor Drive between the two Dresden Circle intersections.
-This will inevitably cause some inconvenience for residents, but cars will continue to have around the construction areas.
+W&C identified three locations with serious problems needing repair.
+Last winter the WLSD fixed one of these locations at the north end of the lake on West Hyerdale and plans to execute the necessary repairs on the other two this summer, the first on Wellsford Drive near the southern intersection with Sherbrook Drive and the second on Brynmoor Court between the two Dresden Circle intersections.
+This will inevitably cause some inconvenience for residents, but cars will continue to proceed around the construction areas.
 We apologize for this inconvenience and will do our best to expedite these necessary repairs.